POETSII/tinsel/README.md

 check a compiled ELF for the presence of these unimplemented instructions (it will not detect misaligned loads and stores however).

-We use Altera blocks to implement floating-point instructions and, as a result, we inerhit a number of limitations:
+We use Altera blocks to implement floating-point instructions and inerhit a number of limitations:

   * *Invalid* and *inexact* exception flags are not signalled.
   * One rounding mode only: *round-to-nearest with ties-to-even*.